Hello and welcome to another article, this time I want to share with you a very hot topic: children and technology

 I can imagine many of you now thinking “what did I do?”
 “How could I get it so wrong?”.
 Well, let me stop you there.
 Obviously, I don’t have a magic ball, but if you are taking the trouble of reading this article, it probably means that you have their best interest at heart, your intentions have been good.
 Therefore, there is no need to get into the Guilty train.
 That journey takes you nowhere, helps nobody.
 So, stop it.
 It’s not worth it.

-So, how do we go about helping children who are controlling or dominating?
+So, how do we go about helping children who are

-In a word: carefully.
+In a

 As a professional life coach for kids, the first thing I’ll suggest is that you have to put yourself together.
 Don’t take it personally and don’t blame yourself or others.
 It is a situation and, most likely, had many reasons.
 Don’t waste your time on finding the reasons—at least not just yet.
 Instead, use your energy to keep calm and focus.
 Subsequently, believe that your kid can overcome those fears (those I mentioned or others) and will become a fantastic kid.